-After the catch-up phase, or during the entire series of messages received as the response to a Active Leasequery request with no OPTION_LQ_START_TIME (and therefore no catch-up phase), the OPTION LO BASE TIME option of the most recent message SHOULD be saved as a record of the most recent time that data was received. base-time (in the context of the DHCPv6 server) can be used in a subsequent Active Leasequery message's OPTION LO START TIME after a loss of the Active Leasequery connection.
+After the catch-up phase, or during the entire series of messages received as the response to an Active Leasequery request with no OPTION_LQ_START_TIME (and therefore no catch-up phase), the OPTION_LQ_BASE_TIME option of the most recent message SHOULD be saved as a record of the most recent time that data was received.
+This base-time (in the context of the DHCPv6 server) can be used in a subsequent Active Leasequery message's OPTION_LQ_START_TIME after a loss of the Active Leasequery connection.